 Aging can be tough on the body as muscles tend to weaken and bones may lose density.
 This leaves seniors more susceptible to injuries.
 And it makes everyday activities such as standing and walking more difficult.
 That’s why exercises for seniors who use a wheelchair or a scooter for disabled person are so important.
 They strengthen the entire body and allow people to maintain an active lifestyle as they age.

 Other health benefits of strengthening exercises for seniors are that they can help improve balance and coordination.
 This is crucial as falls are the leading cause of injury and death in seniors.
+That’s why it’s important to make your place senior-friendly so they can stretch safely.
+Check Senioridy for low-income housing options to provide a safe and comfy living environment for your aging parents.

 10 Chair Exercises for Seniors with Limited Mobility